GerardoImola/film-angular-ionic/README.md

 ## Project Overview

 Create a new project using the Ionic Framework and Angular.
-The project should include two pages that use UI components from https://ionicframework.com/docs/components The first page should display a login form with options for logging in using a username and a password.
+The first page should display a login form with options for logging in using a username and a password.
 Clicking the login button should redirect the user to the second page.
 The second page should display a list of items retrieved from a Firebase Cloud Firestore database.
-The component should allow the user to filter the items by category and/or price range.
+The component should allow the user to filter the items and access their details.
 Use Ionic components to implement the interface.
 The website should be responsive, meaning that the pages should look good on both mobile and desktop resolutions.

 ## Getting Started

 To set up and run the frontend locally, follow these steps: